 Since that earlier electric car phase a common charging standard was developed for level 2 charging – J1772.
 The typical station runs at a 6 kiloWatts charging rate, and there are charging stations available from many vendors.
 They all have the same charging plug, and all the electric cars have the same charging socket.

-Unfortunately the DC Fast Charging market doesn’t enjoy the same sort of unity.
+Unfortunately the DC Fast Charging market doesn’t enjoy the unity of a single standard.

 What’s needed is to get past this phase of incompatible fast charging standards.
-What’s needed is that the resources put into fast charging build a cohesive network that supports us all rather than a byzantine matrix of competing fast charging infrastructure.
+At the big scale, we need all fast charging stations to "speak" one charging protocol.
+What’s needed is putting the resources behind fast charging into building a cohesive network that supports us all.
+This byzantine matrix of competing fast charging standards serves no-one.